Carman, Manitoba: Economy

-Large agricultural businesses include Aubin Nurseries (perennials, shrubs and trees), and Vanderveens Greenhouses, (annuals) both of which are large Canadian wholesalers of plants.
+Large agricultural businesses include Aubin Nurseries, and Vanderveens Greenhouses, both of which are large Canadian wholesalers of plants.

+Government and politics

+Carman is governed by a mayor and six councillors who are elected by residents.
+The current mayor of Carman is Brent Owen.
+The current councillors are Robert Bryson (deputy mayor), Carly Boklaschuk, Dale Reimer, Erin Lemky (Dunn), Lindsay Boeve, and Richard Dyck.

+Winkler is represented in the Legislative Assembly of Manitoba (as part of the Midland electoral district) by Progressive Conservative MLA, Lauren Stone, and in the House of Commons of Canada (as part of the Portage—Lisgar riding) by Conservative MP, Branden Leslie.

 Events

 Carman Country Fair

 The Dufferin Agricultural Society Inc. hosts one of the oldest running fairs in Manitoba; the Carman Country Fair.
 The fair was established in 1879 and is an affiliate of the Canadian Association of Fairs and Exhibitions.

 The three-day event is held annually on the second weekend in July.
 Events of the fair include 4-H and livestock shows, craft, flower and baking competitions, trade show venues, motor sports shows and a midway, along with entertainment throughout the weekend.

 Climate

 Carman has a humid continental climate (Dfb).
 The highest humidex reading in Canada was recorded in Carman in 2007, with an extreme high of 53.

 Health services

 Carman is a part of the Southern Regional Health Authority.

 Carman Memorial Hospital

 The 28-bed Carman Memorial Hospital, at 350 - 4th Street S.W. on the south edge of town, was built in 1982 and is served by several doctors and a staff of 75.
 It provides family medicine, a surgical program, pediatrics, a dietitian service, physiotherapy, diagnostics services, an internal medicine consultant and an in-house pharmacy.

-There are two Medical Clinics in the Town of Carman.
-One clinic imports doctors from neighboring Winkler, Manitoba.
-The other clinic has two well established doctors (one being a surgeon) who have served Carman for many years.
+There are two medical clinics in the Town of Carman.
+One clinic imports doctors from neighbouring Winkler, Manitoba.
+The other clinic has two well-established doctors (one being a surgeon) who have served Carman for many years.